EkberHasanov/translategram/README.md

 ## TODO

 * Implement cache system
-    - Create abstract base class for different cache systems.
-    - Cache System with Pickling and serialization (e.g. JSON).
-        - The Pickle module in Python can be used to serialize dataclasses and store them on disk.
-This approach is simple and suitable for small to medium-sized projects.
     - Cache System with Memcache.
     - Cache System with Redis.
 * Add aiogram framework adapter.